nmatare/kolotoc/README.md

 Additionally, Kolotoc creates a scheduler node outside of the ring-all-reduce-network as a Kubernetes deployment.
 The scheduler node serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard), [Dask Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).

-Finally, Kolotoc creates "Carriers" or machine nodes that deploy [dask-workers](https://distributed.dask.org/en/latest/worker.html) proportional to the number of logical cores as statefulsets.
+Finally, Kolotoc creates "Carriers" or machine nodes that deploy [dask-workers](https://distributed.dask.org/en/latest/worker.html) as as statefulsets proportional to the number of logical cores.

 Some helpful commands:
 * `goto tower 0` -  Go to tower zero (rank-zero)